RedHatEdge/patterns/patterns/acp-standardized-architecture-ha/README.md

 4. **High Availability:** The ACP's control plane is highly available, allowing for failure of a single node without impacting platform functionality.
 Non-HA workloads will be automatically recovered, and highly-available workloads will be automatically scheduled to remain available even if a node is lost.

 ## Solution
+By combining the platform capabilities of Red Hat OpenShift with some additional tooling and opinionated hardware requirements, the following goals can be achieved:
+1. Highly available, converged control/worker planes across three physical nodes
+2. Converged storage spread across workers, consumable by nodes within the cluster
+3. Ability to run virtual machine based workloads alongside containerized workloads on one platform
+4. Platform configured for local autonomy and resiliancy

 At a high level, a highly available ACP contains three physical systems, acting as both control plane and workers, connected to a networking stack:

 ![HA ACP](./.images/ha-acp.png)